muralitheda/apache-spark/spark-entire-core-program-techniques.md

 `repartition()` → `uses shuffle`, better load balancing (used before expansion) `coalesce()` → `no shuffle`, efficient (used after or before simple narrow ops)

+### 6. Before we run an action, can we change the number of partitions?
+            yes

+### 7. How many files will be generated?
+            No of files = No of Partitions

 ```python

 from pyspark.sql import SparkSession